-From the 25th May 2018 the law is changing and the new General Data Protection Register (GDPR) will become law.
-As an organisation that gathers and uses data we are required to review our data handling and related procedures.
+From the 25th May 2018 the law changed and the new General Data Protection Register (GDPR) became law.
+As an organisation that gathers and uses data we are required to change our data handling and related procedures.

 In principle, with regards to data collection, we are now required to carefully consider:

 - what data we need from you